8ballsftw/MoreHomes/README.md

-This is a reproduction of the airbnb "More homes you may like" module
+This is a reproduction of the airbnb "More homes You May Like" module